Livable Garden Centre | Livable Basics

 Loam/Loamy Soil

-Loamy soil refers to a soil type that contains a balanced mix of sand, silt, and clay.
-It has good drainage while retaining moisture and nutrients, making it suitable for a wide range of plants.
+Balanced mix of sand, silt, and clay that drains well while retaining moisture and nutrients.
+Suitable for a wide range of plants.

 M